payracash/payra-sdk-python/README.md

-# Payra Python SDK (Backend Signature Generation)
+# Payra Python SDK (Backend Signature and Check Order Status)

-This Python SDK provides backend functionality to **generate and verify payment signatures** for the [Payra](https://payra.cash) on-chain payment system.
+This Python SDK provides backend functionality to **generate and verify payment signatures** and **checking the on-chain status of orders** for the [Payra](https://payra.cash) on-chain payment system.

-It allows your server to securely sign payment requests using an Ethereum private key, without any connection to the blockchain.
+This SDK provides:
+- Secure generation of **ECDSA signatures** compatible with the Payra smart contract (used for payment verification).
+- Easy integration for **checking the on-chain status of orders** to confirm whether payments have been completed.
+-

 ## How It Works

-Typical flow:
+Typical flow for sign transaction:

 1. The **frontend** prepares all required payment parameters:
    - Network (name: e.g. Polygon, Linea, etc.)